 When research the NIHR has supported is funded by others, when announcing NIHR funding, when individuals or teams win awards and prizes and when recruiting patients in studies, it may not always be possible to provide 28 days notice, but in these cases please do still let us know it is going to happen as soon as you can.
 Please note that in these circumstances it will not be possible to gain ministerial or CMO quotes.

-Please notify the Communications team at the NIHR Central Commissioning Facility: firstname.lastname@example.org, copying in email@example.com.
+Please notify the Communications team at the NIHR Central Commissioning Facility: firstname.lastname@example.org and email@example.com.

 - Email Signature

 Please ensure your affiliation to the NIHR HPRU is clear and includes the website and Twitter address.

 Mr Tom Jones

 National Institute for Health Research